duckdb/duckdb-web/docs/extensions/spatial/functions.md

 ----
 POINT (544615.0239773799 6867874.103539125)

--- Alternatively, let's say we got our input point from e.g. a GeoJSON file, -- which uses WGS84 but with [longitude, latitude] axis order.
+-- Alternatively, let's say we got our input point from e.g., a GeoJSON file, -- which uses WGS84 but with [longitude, latitude] axis order.
 We can use the -- `always_xy` parameter to force the input geometry to be interpreted as having -- a [northing, easting] axis order instead, even though the source coordinate